Bluewater Shopping Centre: Architecture

 The principal architect was Eric Kuhne.
 Other firms involved in the design and branding were Benoy, BDG McColl, RTKO, Henrion Ludlow & Schmidt and Minale Tattersfield.

 The main building is a triangle of three malls: Thames Walk, Guildhall and Rose Gallery, with one anchor store at each corner.
 Curved and tapered glass sections form the roofing over each mall, providing significant natural lighting.
 The roof vents are inspired by Kentish oast houses.

 There are statues of historic trades along the walls above the upper level.

 Transport

 Parking

 There are over 13,000 free parking spaces including disabled parking, across six car parks.
 As of 27 May 2022, Bluewater offers 39 Pod Point spaces and 17 Tesla spaces for EV Charging across the site.

 Rail

 The nearest railway station to Bluewater is Greenhithe for Bluewater, 1.5 miles away.
 It is served by Southeastern and Thameslink trains to Luton, London Cannon Street, London Charing Cross, London Victoria, Gravesend and Rainham.

 Buses

 Arriva Southern Counties, Go-Ahead London (Fastrack routes), Go Coach, Ensignbus, National Express and London Buses routes 96, 428 and 492 serve Bluewater bus station.

+Bean Road Underpass

+The Bean Road Underpass is a major planned 75-metre road and bus transit tunnel linking the Whitecliffe/Eastern Quarry housing development with the Bluewater Shopping Centre.
+Built beneath the B255 Bean Road, it will carry a dedicated Fastrack bus lane alongside a shared pedestrian and cycle path, providing a direct, congestion-free public transport connection between Ebbsfleet Garden City and Bluewater.
+The project reuses and adapts two existing 1990s haulage tunnels and forms part of the wider Fastrack bus rapid-transit network.

+First conceived in the late 1990s, the scheme received initial planning permission in 2020, which later lapsed, before being reapproved on 6 March 2025.
+Costs have risen from an original £13 million estimate to about £25.5 million, funded through a mix of local development grants and Department for Transport support.
+In January 2026, Kent County Council awarded an £18 million construction contract to Erith Contractors.
+Preparatory works are due to begin in early 2026, with main construction starting in spring 2026 and completion expected in 2027, subject to strict environmental and ecological protections.